 Valentine’s Day is a holiday full of romance, chocolates and champagne!
-This year, we want to give you a little boost in the bedroom with cocktails created especially with love in mind.
+Couples are often looking for ways to spice things up each year, whether that’s trying roleplay and being someone else or something similar.
+This year, we want to give you help in finding a little boost in the bedroom with cocktails created especially with love in mind.

 For centuries, certain foods and ingredients have been rumored to have aphrodisiac properties.
 From heady vanilla to spicy ginger, red hot chilies to decadent chocolate, we’ve picked from the best to spice up your cocktail making, and your love life this holiday season!